-(D) Gülay YALÇINKAYA ÇAKIRa, (D) Kübra ŞEREFOĞLU ÇABUKb, (D) Semih ÇAKMAKc, (D) İhsan ÇAKIRd, (D) Senay ASIK NACAROĞLUc, (D) Gamze ÖZTÜRK KARABULUTf, (D) Korhan FAZILg
+® Gülay YALÇINKAYA ÇAKIRa, ® Kübra ŞEREFOĞLU ÇABUKb, ® Semih ÇAKMAKc, ® İhsan ÇAKIRd, ® Senay AŞIK NACAROĞLUc, ® Gamze ÖZTÜRK KARABULUTf, ® Korhan FAZILg

-ABSTRACT Objective: To evaluate lid wiper epitheliopathy (LWE) in benign essential blepharospasm (BEB) and hemifacial spasm (HFS), and to analyze the relationship between dry eye and involuntary contractions of the m.orbicularis oculi by comparing unaffected and affected eyes of HFS patients.
-Materials and Methods: BEB or HFS patients who underwent botulinum toxin injections were included in this comparative two-eye study.
+ABSTRACT Objective: To evaluate lid wiper epitheliopathy (LWE) in benign essential blepharospasm (BEB) and hemifacial spasm (HFS), and to analyze the relationship between dry eye and involuntary contractions of the orbicularis oculi by comparing unaffected and affected eyes of HFS patients.
+Material and Methods: The consecutive BEB or HFS patients who underwent botulinum toxin injections were included in this comparative two-eye study.
+Patients who had a history of ocular surgery, ocular surface disease, took medicine that could cause dry eye were excluded.
 Based on the Jankovic rating scale, the frequency and severity of the contractions were recorded.
 Corneal staining and LWE at the upper eyelids had been detected utilizing the Oxford and Korb grading schemes, respectively.
-Patients were compared in terms of contractions, corneal staining score, and LWE.
-The two eyes of patients were also compared within each other.
-Results: Eighty-two eyes were analyzed (43 with BEB, 39 with HFS).
-There was no significant difference in terms of contractions, corneal staining, and LWE between BEB and HFS (p>0.05).
+BEB and HFS patients were compared in terms of contractions, corneal staining score, and LWE.
+The two eyes of HFS and BEB patients were also compared within each other.
+Results: Forty-three patients with BEB and 39 patients with HFS were analyzed.
+There was no significant difference in terms of frequency and severity of contractions, corneal staining, and LWE in BEB and HFS patients (p>0.05).
 Corneal staining and LWE in both eyes of BEB patients were similar (p>0.05).
-However, corneal staining and LWE were significantly lower in unaffected eyes than affected eyes in patients with HFS (p=0.001).
-Conclusion: The fact that corneal staining and LWE are higher in both eyes of BEB patients and in the affected eye of HFS patients may be evidence that the pressure of the eyelid on the ocular surface and the frequency and amplitude of blinking have a role in the etiopathogenesis of LWE.
-In the follow-up of both, LWE is one of the examination findings that should be investigated together with dry eye tests.
+However, corneal staining and LWE were significantly lower in unaffected eyes compared to affected eyes in patients with HFS (p=0.001 for both).
+Conclusion: The fact that corneal staining and LWE are higher in both eyes of BEB patients and in the affected eye of HFS patients than in the unaffected eye of HFS may be evidence that the pressure of the eyelid on the ocular surface and the frequency and amplitude of blinking have a direct or indirect role in the etiopathogenesis of LWE.
+In the follow-up of BEB and HFS, LWE is one of the examination findings that should be investigated together with dry eye tests.